incredibleindishell/CORS-vulnerable-Lab/README.md

 # CORS misconfiguration vulnerable Lab
 This Repository contains CORS misconfiguration related vulnerable codes.
 One can configure the vulnerable code on local machine to perform practical exploitation of CORS related misconfiguration issues.

-I would like to say Thank You to @albinowax (For his work in CORS exploitation), AKReddy and Vivek Sir (For being great personalities who always supported me)
+I would like to say Thank You to @albinowax (For his work in CORS exploitation), AKReddy and Vivek Sir (For being great personalities who always supported me) and Andrew Sir - @vanderaj (for his encouraging words)

 ![](https://raw.githubusercontent.com/incredibleindishell/CORS-vulnerable-Lab/master/images/lab_login.png)